-But how does that help managers organise clinicians’ time more effectively or improve care pathways?
+A lot of questions.
+But none that directly help managers organise clinicians’ time more effectively to improve care pathways.

-And, confusingly, there are myriad ways patients can leave feedback about services either nationally or locally such as the Friends and Family Test, posting online on the NHS website, or taking part in a patient survey.
+Most confusingly, there is a myriad of ways patients can leave feedback about services.
+They can do it either nationally or locally such as the Friends and Family Test, posting online on the NHS website, or taking part in a patient survey.

 Mixed results with Net Promoter Score

-In fact, the health service has had mixed results with feedback with NHS England announcing in 2014 it would no longer use Net Promoter Score (NPS) when publishing national results for the Staff Friends and Family Test after a Care Quality Commission report concluded that:
+The health service has had mixed results with feedback.
+In fact, NHS England announced it would no longer use Net Promoter Score (NPS) in 2014.
+This was after publishing national results for the Staff Friends and Family Test after a Care Quality Commission report concluded that: